jqz752/cbb752_2.2_R/README.md

 ## Objective

-Given a .sam and a .gtf file, calculate either RPKM/FPKM or TPM as a measure of RNA-seq quantification for genes in .gtf based on reads from .sam
+Given a [SAM](http://samtools.sourceforge.net/SAMv1.pdf) and a [GTF](http://www.gencodegenes.org/data_format.html) file, calculate either RPKM/FPKM or TPM as a measure of RNA-seq quantification for genes in GTF based on reads from SAM.

 ## Source code